drobotik/eav/docs/examples.md

 $stmt->execute();
 ```

 EAV management is finished.

-It's possible to CRUD entity data using eav engine.
+### Entity CRUD

+When EAV management is done, CRUD engine is ready to go.

 ```php
 use Kuperwood\Eav\Entity;
 use Kuperwood\Eav\Enum\_RESULT;